developit/microbundle/README.md

 ### Building Module Workers

-Microbundle is able to detect and bundle Module Workers when generating bundles in the `es` and `modern` formats.
+Microbundle is able to detect and bundle Module Workers when generating bundles in the `esm` and `modern` formats.
 To use this feature, instantiate your Web Worker as follows:

 ```js
 worker = new Worker(new URL('./worker.js', import.meta.url), { type: 'module' });